Beneficial Properties of Aloe Vera

 - Treatment of topical infections: useful for treating hordeola (styes), herpes, athlete’s foot, etc.

-Another use for aloe vera gel is for after hair removal, especially on the face.
+Another use for aloe vera gel is for after hair removal.
 It can be directly applied to the skin to treat and prevent skin imperfections, such as dark spots.